Back

 This article covers the most frequently asked questions about streaming data.

-What is data streaming?
+What is a data stream?

 How does data streaming compare to batch processing?

-Batch processing involves working with a fixed set of data, collected over time, which is analyzed together at a certain point.
+Traditional batch processing involves working with a fixed set of data, collected over time, which is analyzed together at a certain point.
 It does not seek to take action — or even analyze data — in real time.
 Batch processing might be suitable when working in real time doesn’t matter, when dealing with huge volumes of data, or when analysis requires a large amount of data simultaneously.

 Batch processing typically occurs at a convenient interval, such as daily or weekly.
 This may be to align with other external dependencies, such as the close of business in retail or the close of the stock market in financial services and banking.
 It might also be scheduled at a convenient time when resources are more available, such as during overnight downtime.